 (a) At that Primary Election, the write-in candidate must receive votes for a partisan office equal in number to at least 1 percent of all votes cast for the office at the last preceding General Election at which the office was filled.
-In the case of an office that has not appeared on the ballot since its creation, the requisite number of votes shall equal 1 percent of the number of all votes cast for the office that had the least number of votes in the most recent General Election in the jurisdiction in which the write-in candidate is seeking office. § 8605(a)
+In the case of an office that has not appeared on the ballot since its creation, the requisite number

-- (b) He/she is an independent nominee for a partisan office pursuant to Part 2. §§ 8300-8550 - (c) Write-in candidates for voter-nominated offices can only run in the Primary Election.
-A write-in candidate from the Primary Election is eligible to have his/her name on the ballot in the General Election only if that candidate is one of the top-two vote getters at the Presidential Primary Election.
+- of votes shall equal 1 percent of the number of all votes cast for the office that had the least number of votes in the most recent General Election in the jurisdiction in which the write-in candidate is seeking office. § 8605(a) - (b) He/she is an independent nominee for a partisan office.
+A candidate for nonpartisan office or for voter-nominated office may be nominated subsequent to, or by other means than, a Primary Election only if a candidate was not nominated or elected at the Primary Election for that office. §§ 8300-8550

-CAMPAIGN DISCLOSURE FILING SCHEDULE
+(c) Write-in candidates for voter-nominated offices can only run in the Primary Election.
+A write-in candidate for voter-nominated office from the Primary Election is eligible to have his/her name on the ballot in the General Election only if that candidate is one of the top-two vote getters at the Primary Election.

-(Government Code §§ 81000-91015)
+CAMPAIGN DISCLOSURE FILING SCHEDULE (Government Code §§ 81000-91014)